-This unique Educational Program brings together high school students from around the world to study and learn about the United Nations.
-For young adults interested in world affairs, international relations, economics and/or political sciences this is an opportunity of a lifetime to observe the United Nations in person while exchanging views on education, politics and religion.
+This unique Educational Program brings together high school students from around the world to study and learn about our government.
+For young adults interested in world affairs, international relations, economics and/or political sciences this is an opportunity of a lifetime to observe in person while exchanging views on education, politics and religion.

-Tour the United Nations building and listen to behind-the-scenes briefings conducted by specialized United Nations agencies and departments.
-Mingle with young people from around the world making new and lifelong friends, plus experience one of the greatest cities in the world, New York.
-Attend a Broadway play; visit the Empire State Building, St. Patrick’s Cathedral, Rockefeller Center, the Statue of Liberty, Ground Zero and much more.
+Mingle with young people from around the world making new and lifelong friends, plus experience one of the greatest cities in the world, New York City, Washington, DC, Ottawa, Canada, and other Historical sites.
 Growing in popularity, the Odd Fellows and Rebekah’s Pilgrimage for Youth program has been garnering growing public attention in the United States, Canada and abroad.
 The National Association of Secondary School Principals has placed this program on the advisory List of National contests and Activities.

 After half a century, the members of Odd Fellow and Rebekah lodges continue to proudly inspire the young people of today to pursue global agendas that will enable them to help their communities relate to world affairs in the future.

-Tours are conducted during June and July and vary from six to sixteen days in duration.
+Tours are conducted during June and July and vary from seven to fourteen days in duration.
 Your sponsor will advise you of your specific departure date.